ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 because that could mean that the protocol is effectively unable to operate end-to-end.

-To that end, network elements can ensure that they do not update the content of datagrams any more than a small number of times over each enforcement period.
+To that end, network elements MUST ensure that they do not update the content of datagrams any more than a small number of times over each enforcement period.